Estimated reading time: 11 minutes

 OPERATION IN POSITIVE MODE

-In positive mode, the OPENING of the shield actuates (pushes in) the switch.
-As shown in figure 6, When an operator flips the screen open, a mechanical cam actuates the switch closed.
+In positive mode, the shield’s opening actuates (pushes in) the switch.
+As shown in Figure 6, when an operator flips the screen open, a mechanical cam actuates the switch closed.
 Pushing in the switch actuator also forces the contacts open.
 If the contacts are welded together, forcing them open will allow the machine to stop safely.

 Fig 6, positive mode operation

-Never install a switch in the negative mode for safety applications.
-In this mode, someone can bypass the guarding easily by forcing the actuator closed with tape or other means.
+For safety applications, never install a switch in the negative mode.
+In this mode, someone can easily bypass the guarding by forcing the actuator closed with tape or other means.

 Examples of Interlocked Guarding Products